Zeppelin LZ 31: Operational history

 Throughout the career of the Imperial German Navy Airship LZ 31 took part in 36 reconnaissance missions around the North Sea.
 This included marking minefields and one raid on the United Kingdom, dropping 700 kg of bombs.

 Raid on Cuxhaven

 The Raid on Cuxhaven was a British ship-based air-raid on the Imperial German Navy complex at Cuxhaven mounted on Christmas Day, 1914.
 After the raid Zeppelin LZ 31 set off to find the attacking naval force the aircraft came from.
 After retrieving the aircraft, the Navy force attempted to return to base but HMS Empress was left behind.
-High enough that the Royal Navy ship's guns couldn't harm it LZ 31 dropped bombs on HMS Empress but none of the Airship's bombs hit their mark.
+High enough that the Royal Navy ship's guns could not harm it, LZ 31 dropped bombs on HMS Empress but none of the airship's bombs hit their mark.

 Fire and destruction

-On 16 September 1916 the Airship was in its hangar at Fuhlsbüttel undergoing inflation when it caught fire and was destroyed with Zeppelin LZ 36.
+On 16 September 1916 the airship was in its hangar at Fuhlsbüttel undergoing inflation when it caught fire and was destroyed with Zeppelin LZ 36.